franekmat/Attack/README.md

-This is a task from Operating Systems course.
+This is a task for Operating Systems course.

 ## Input